6 Steps to Create New Year’s Resolutions for Your Small Business

 2. Set Your Focus

-Financial - Think about topics like cash flow, revenue, savings, debts, and dollars to re-invest in your business or professional skills.
+Financial - Think about topics like cash flow, revenue, savings, debts, and dollars to reinvest in your business or professional skills.
+Which financial goalpost would be most meaningful to aim toward this year?

 Health and wellness - Is your business serving your lifestyle goals?
 What is your ideal work/life balance, and if you’re not there yet, how can you plan to get there?